 Premium Payable Under the Québec Public Prescription Drug Insurance Plan

-When you have a health insurance card issued by the Régie de l'assurance maladie du Québec (RAMQ), you are required to be covered by one of the following plans:
+If you have a health insurance card issued by the Régie de l'assurance maladie du Québec (RAMQ), you are required to be covered by one of the following plans:

 - a private group insurance plan that provides basic prescription drug insurance, if you have access to one;